nikola-winmaker/CodeSPICE/README.md

 CWE-478: Missing Default Case in Multiple Condition Expression - DONE https://cwe.mitre.org/data/definitions/478.html

-Rule 17.2 – Functions shall not call themselves, either directly or indirectly

 Rule 13.2: The value of an expression should not be assigned to an object with a narrower essential type or of a different essential type category.
-This rule prevents narrowing conversions and type mismatches that could lead to security vulnerabilities, such as buffer overflows or incorrect behavior due to data corruption